Let's be honest — not every audience wants to hear from you.

 "We all care about safety and stability."

-The shared truth should be human, not corporate.
-“Operational efficiency” is not a shared truth — “less chaos” is.
+The shared truth has to be human, not corporate.
+"Operational efficiency" is not a shared truth.
+"Less chaos" is.

-3. Show your work (not your slide deck)
+Show your work — not your slide deck

 Walk them through what you explored, what you learned, and what changed because people spoke up.